jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

   (fa) regulating the issue of standing orders that authorise the supply and administration of controlled drugs, imposing conditions, limitations, requirements, or restrictions in relation to the contents of standing orders of that kind and their use, and providing for any other matters that are necessary or desirable for the administration of standing orders of that kind:
   (g) regulating the issue by medical practitioners, dentists, midwives, designated prescribers, and veterinarians of prescriptions for the supply of any controlled drug, and requiring persons issuing or dispensing prescriptions in respect of any such drug to furnish such information relating to those prescriptions as may be prescribed:
   (ga) prescribing the circumstances in which, and the conditions under which, any person or class of persons may possess needles or syringes notwithstanding that those needles or syringes may be intended to be used for the purpose of the commission of offences against this Act:
-  (gb) regulating the sale, exchange, or supply of needles or syringes— notwithstanding that those needles or syringes may be intended by the persons to whom they are sold or supplied, or with whom they are exchanged, to be used for the commission of offences against this Act:
+  (gb) regulating the sale, exchange, or supply of needles or syringes—notwithstanding that those needles or syringes may be intended by the persons to whom they are sold or supplied, or with whom they are exchanged, to be used for the commission of offences against this Act:
     (i) by medical practitioners or pharmacists generally, or by those approved for the purpose by the Director-General of Health; or
     (ii) by authorised representatives of any agency, association, or body approved for the purpose by the Director-General of Health,—
   (h) requiring any medical practitioner who attends a person whom he considers, or has reasonable grounds to suspect, is dependent on controlled drugs of any description to furnish such particulars with respect to that person as may be prescribed: